wondasom/time-verifier/README.md

 - see time values marked when they are outside the given time ranges.

+## Core Concepts
+- data structure
+- JS type conversion
+- JS event handler
+- JS ternary operator
+- React JSX
+- React useState&hooks
+- React external plugins

 ## Future Tasks 💬
 - to apply container component pattern
 - to make the codes more modular
-- to add styled components
+- to implement styled components
 - ...